 Our Vital Connection to Land

-Situated on Lake Temagami and home to the Teme-Augama Anishinaabe, Red Sky North focuses on culture, arts, and stewardship, strengthening our vital connection to land, water, community, and all living beings.
+Situated on Lake Temagami Red Sky North focuses on culture, arts, and stewardship, strengthening our vital connection to land, water, community, and all living beings.

 Land First Is Who We Are

-A dynamic incubation hub and R&D space for projects emerging from Red Sky North and Red Sky Performance.
-We weave together culture, stories, and deep knowledge of the land.
-We spark real-world action in Indigenous conservation and stewardship.
-We navigate key touchpoints that connect lake, reserve, and town—strengthening bonds and inspiring change.
+A unique incubation hub and R&D space for projects born from Red Sky North and Red Sky Performance.
+Here, culture, story, and ancestral knowledge of the land intersect to ignite real-world action in Indigenous conservation and stewardship.
+We navigate key touchpoints that connect lake, reserve, and town on n’Daki Menan (Our Homeland) —to strengthen relationships and inspire meaningful change.

 Anishinaabe principles such as respect, responsibility, reciprocity and renewal are the cornerstone of Red Sky North.